 The next dialog summarizes all plug-ins to install.
 Continue via button Next >:

 Finally, the license files are displayed.
 Make sure to read them.
 Accept and start installation by clicking on button Finish:

 After installation is complete, restart Eclipse.

-Once the Intel C++ Eclipse extension is installed it can be used for all C/C++ projects – new ones as well as existing ones.
+Once the Intel® C++ Compiler XE plug-in for Eclipse* IDE is installed, it can be used for all C/C++ projects – new ones as well as existing ones.